AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Results

 \subsection{Visual Question Answering}

 We replace the vision encoder in a LLaVA 1.5\cite{liu2023improvedllava} setup with our own encoder.
 A 2-layer MLP is used to project frozen visual features into the language token space.
 Under the default LLaVA 1.5 settings, we pretrain a multimodal projection MLP and then run instruction tuning to finetune a Vicuna 7B-1.5 model\cite{zheng2023judging}.
-We evaluate models using the validation sets of GQA \cite{DBLP:journals/corr/abs-1902-09506}, TextVQA \cite{Singh_2019_CVPR} and ScienceQA \cite{lu2022learn} (image subset), and we score the model on the Test-Dev set of VQAv2 \cite{balanced_vqa_v2} using EvalAI\cite{yadav2019evalai}.
-We use an input image resolution of 336x336 when the vision encoder model supports it, and fall back to 224x224 otherwise.
+We evaluate models using the validation sets of GQA \cite{DBLP:journals/corr/abs-1902-09506}, TextVQA \cite{Singh_2019_CVPR}, POPE \cite{Li-hallucination-2023} (popular), and we score the model on the Test-Dev set of VQAv2 \cite{balanced_vqa_v2} using EvalAI\cite{yadav2019evalai}.
+We use the vision encoder's native input resolution, resizing the long edge and padding the short edge.
 Experimental results are compiled in Table \ref{tab:teacher_metrics}.
-Qualitative results are shown in Figure~\ref{fig:vqa_examples}.
+Owing to the increased input resolution flexibility of RADIO, we resize the long edge of the image to 432px aspect preserving, only padding to the nearest multiple of the patch size.
+This results in $~462$ tokens on average, versus the $576$ tokens required by the 336px patch-14 encoders, a 20\% reduction.